Parampaa/Hacking_Huawei_HG8012H_ONT/README.md

 logon@logonlap:~$sudo binwalk -y jffs2 -e Afile_system_trim2.bin
 ```

 I have extracted the file system as superuser to make sure I don't lose sensible data like file permissions or symbolic links.
-IMPORTANT:Binwalk needs the 'jefferson' utility installed (https://github.com/sviehb/jefferson) in order to be able to extract this kind of file system.
+IMPORTANT: Binwalk needs the 'jefferson' utility installed (https://github.com/sviehb/jefferson) in order to be able to extract this kind of file system.
 Inside the directory ./Afile_system_trim2.bin.extracted/jffs2-root we find the extracted files: